Car crash. Documents To Give Your Car Accident Attorney.

 Your most recent paycheck is the easiest way to show loss of income.
 Your employer can also fill out a wage verification form or note your regular hours, wages, and missed dates.
 Provide your tax returns, invoices, or banking returns if you are self-employed.

-The documents above will ease your uncertainty about what to bring during the first meeting with a St. Louis car accident lawyer.
+The documents above will ease your uncertainty about what to bring during the first meeting with one of our St. Louis car accident lawyers.
 At Canton Injury Law, we handle all the aspects of your auto accident case so that you can focus on recovery and not paperwork.
 Call us today for a free consultation.

 Documents To Give Your Car Accident Attorney FAQs